juanracasti/PAF-MuonAnalyzer/README.md

 	source /gpfs/csic_projects/cms/sw/PAF/PAF_setup.sh

 Take a brief look at the file RunMuonAnalyzer.C.
 It's the one you will use to run the PAF Project with root CINT interpreter.
-Note that there is a variable called 'signal' that can take several values depending on the Trees to load.
-So to run the code, you just do:
+Note the description of the two input parameters of the function, signal and environment.
+Both are strings, the first is used to select the trees to be loaded, and the second one sets the desired PAF execution environment.
+So, to run it, do:

 	root -l
-	.x RunMuonAnalyzer.C("SIGNAL")
+	.x RunMuonAnalyzer.C("SIGNAL", "ENVIRONMENT")

-where SIGNAL is one of the possible values.
+where SIGNAL and ENVIRONMENT are accepted values.
 For example try:

-	.x RunMuonAnalyzer.C("PHYS14_PU20bx25_MC_DY")
+	.x RunMuonAnalyzer.C("DR74X_50ns_MC_DY","Sequential")

 # Edit the code
 Read the PAF documentation first!
 Despite that, the files are well documented and should be quite self-explanatory.
 Try to mantain that philosophy :)